Urban Leaf’s 2021 Carbon Footprint Review

 Why Count Carbon?

 Manufacturing ‘stuff’ is messy.
-But when that mess is created a long way away, and the mess takes the form of invisible gasses that waft into the atmosphere, the 'mess' can be easy to ignore.
-The truth is, however, that no set of actions you take today are going to have a bigger impact on our planet as the products you consume and the food you eat.
+But when that mess is created a long way away, and the mess takes the form of invisible gases that waft into the atmosphere, the 'mess' can be easy to ignore.
+The truth is, however, that no set of actions you take today will have a bigger impact on our planet than the products you consume and the food you eat.

-Events like bush fires, drought, flooding and rising sea levels all offer reminders that the environmental consequences of our behavior is not a topic we can ignore indefinitely.
+Events like bush fires, drought, flooding, and rising sea levels remind us that the environmental consequences of our behavior are not something we can ignore indefinitely.

 How Does It Work?

-Every item we interact with on a day to day basis requires the consumption of energy to produce and transport it.
+Every item we interact with daily requires the consumption of energy to produce and transport it.
 The chair you’re sitting on, the phone you’re scrolling on, the footpath you walked on earlier, and your last meal.
 None of these things would exist were it not for the energy that went into producing them, and the generation of that energy created environmental emissions.

-As we all know, these emissions are now altering the climate of our planet.
-Climate altering greenhouse gases come in many forms, but for the sake of standardizing their measurement and reporting we tend to talk about them in terms of their carbon dioxide equivalent (CO2eq).
+These emissions are now altering the climate of our planet.
+Climate-altering greenhouse gases come in many forms, but to standardize their measurement and reporting, we tend to talk about them in terms of their carbon dioxide equivalent (CO2eq).

-1. Allows us to better understand the size and shape of our own footprint, as well as
+1. Allows us to better understand the size and shape of our own footprint

 2. Helps us identify meaningful reduction opportunities for the future